sumodhnair19/User-Manager/UserManagementSystemBackEnd/README.md

 $ npm install

-# serve with hot reload at localhost:7001
+# serve with hot reload at localhost:8005

 $ npm start

 ```

 ## Database

-Used MongoDB with Mongoose. <br />
+Used MLab with Mongoose. <br />

-You can change database details from **./config.js** file

 ## Endpoints